 All students are allocated to a particular Tutor and can usually expect to continue with that person throughout their time as an undergraduate at Selwyn.
 If an undergraduate stays on for a higher degree they normally transfer to one of the Graduate Tutors.

 Your Tutor will be a Fellow in a subject other than the one you are studying and therefore usually not someone who teaches you.
-They are there to provide advice and pastoral support.
-Your Tutor is your official link with the University and, as such, is the person responsible for sorting out any problem you encounter with the College’s formal requirements, your course or in relation to the examination process.
+Tutors provide advice and pastoral support.
+Your Tutor is your official link with the University and, as such, is the person who can best advise you regarding any problem you encounter with the College’s formal requirements, your course or in relation to the examination process.
 It is your Tutor who has to negotiate on your behalf any change of subject for which you wish to be considered.
 Most of the time your Tutor’s function will be pastoral, they do not have day-to-day responsibility for your academic progress.
 That lies with your Director of Studies.
 Your Tutor will, however, receive copies of the reports written by those who teach you and will certainly take an interest in your overall academic progress.